DylanScottCarroll/lodge_spec/01 Specification/02 Constructors and Interfaces/01 Constructors.md

 ### Type switching inside operator methods

-Because of the way that [[08 Interface Intersection|interface intersection]] works in lodge, it is best to use the broadest possible type for the operator method.
+It is best to use the broadest possible type for the operator method.
 These methods are a particularly good use case of the [[05 Variables#Auto Keyword|auto keyword]] as the type of the argument grows automatically as the ways that the variable is used grows.

 ### Reverse operator methods

-When an operator is acting on two objects, the compiler will first look if the first object implements the operator on the type of the second object.
-If not, it will look to see if the second object implements the *reverse method* of that operator.
+When an operator acts on two values, the compiler will look in the interface of the first object that can accept the interface of the second object.
+If it does not, it will look in the second interface for the [[04 Operators#Reverse Operator|reverse operator]] method that can accept the first interface.

 For example, take the expression `a / b` for objects of classes `A` and `B`.

 If `A` implements `/` for the type of `B`, then that method will be called on `a` with `b` as an argument.

-If `A` does *not* implement `/` for the type `B`, then the compiler will check for the `~/` method in `B` on the type of `A`.
+If `A` does *not* implement `/` for the type `B`, then the compiler will check for the `/$` method in `B` on the type of `A`.

 The intention being that even if `A` was implemented with no knowledge of `B`, `B` can be implemented such that it is still compatible with `A`, by implementing the reciprocal of the operator.